alverena/documentation/user_guide_roles/sales_tools/business_customers.rst

 processes and keep additional details of the customer.
 The optional fields may be left empty.

-If you need to collect and process any other details of business customers, :ref:`custom fields can be created <user-guide-field-management-create>`.
+If you need to collect and process any other details of business customers, :ref:`custom fields can be created <doc-entity-fields-create>`.
 Their values will be displayed in the **Additional** section.

 Once all the necessary fields have been defined, click :guilabel:`Save and Close` in the right top corner of the page to save the